data-science-projects-and-resources/Data-Science-Glossary/ReadMe.md

 **Business task**:  The question or problem data analysis resolves for a business

 - ## C
+**Cloud**:  A place to keep data online, rather than a computer hard drive

 **Context**:  The condition in which something exists or happens

 - ## D
+**Data analysis process**:  The six phases of ask, prepare, process, analyze, share, and act whose purpose is to gain insights that drive informed decision-making

 **Data analysis**:  The collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making

 **Data analyst**:  Someone who collects, transforms, and organizes data in order to draw conclusions, make predictions, and drive informed decision-making